 Check out our private motorbike tours with professional local guides

 Incense has been used commonly not only in religious sites such as churches or temples because of its spiritual meaning which is deeply rooted in Vietnamese culture and Vietnamese superstitions.
-However, nowadays, incense is also used in healing therapies thanks to the invigorating aroma and its inexpensive cost.
+However, nowadays, incense is also used in healing therapies thanks to its invigorating aroma and its inexpensive cost.

 Since its sophisticated smell, some people think the process of how to make incense might be complex; however, it is easy to use and extremely simple to make.
 There are several types of incense packaging and incense scent for you out there to choose.